 - Maturity A good developer is mature enough to provide their manager with a safe timeline estimation regarding a task or project.
 Developing software is not easy, and even “simple” tasks can suffer from unexpected bugs and other delays.
 One of the marks of a good developer is to be safe and deliver early rather than optimistic and deliver late.

 It’s easy to get caught up in assessing a developer’s technical skill, and while it’s important to ensure the developer can code his way out of a paper bag, soft skills will determine how valuable a developer is in the long term.

 Also, it goes without saying that developers with poor soft skills tend don’t last very long on a team.
-To learn more about the other types of soft skills, check out our article on the 7 Most Valuable Soft Skills for Developers.

 One lesson I learned from a corporate headhunter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.

 Understanding what makes a great developer is important.
 If you aren’t sure what qualities you should be looking for, don’t worry, you can read more about how we analyze good developers from great developers.

 Freelancer or Full-Time Developer?